Skip to content

 super.onPause()

-// Scene 1
+// Scenario 1

 FTRUMGlobalManager.get().stopView()

-// Scene 2 : Dynamic parameters
+// Scenario 2 : Dynamic parameters

 val map = HashMap<String, Any>()

-map["ft_key_will_change"] = "ft_value_change" //ft_key_will_change this value will be changed to ft_value_change when stopping the view
+map["ft_key_will_change"] = "ft_value_change" //ft_key_will_change value will be modified to ft_value_change during stopView

 FTRUMGlobalManager.get().startView("Current Page Name", map)